isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 ![Alt text for image on Isomer site](/images/Youth4.jpg)
 # Connect with fellow future entrepreneurs
 Network with other youth attendees relevant to your projects and ventures.
-With virtual networking features like face-to-face meetings and networking lounge, Talent @ SWITCH will be where you make meaningful connections.
+With virtual networking features like one-to-one meetings and networking lounge, Talent @ SWITCH will be where you make meaningful connections.

 # Interested?
 Register for the series here!